What Is G10 Material?

 FR-4 glass epoxy composite laminate G10 material, commonly referred to as Micarta*, garolite or Bakelite*, is a thermoset fiberglass composite manufactured from glass filament cloth with a di-functional or tri-functional epoxy binder.
 It is often used in applications that require dimensional stability, electrical insulating properties, and moisture resistance.
 It is used across a wide range of electrical and mechanical applications.

-What Is the difference between G10 and G10 FR-4 Material?
+What Is the difference between G10 and FR-4 Machining Material?

 G10 materials fall under the category of thermoset industrial laminates produced from a layered construction of substrates impregnated with a thermoset resin and cured under heat or pressure.
 They fall under standards published by NEMA (National Electrical Manufacturers Association) which provide minimum values for grades of thermoset laminates.